-After the recent tragedy in Slacks Creek, the Queensland State Coroner presented evidence that the type, positioning and interconnectedness of smoke alarms are crucial to ensuring how effective a smoke alarm is in alerting people to the presence of a fire.
+After a tragedy in Slacks Creek, the Queensland State Coroner presented evidence that the type, positioning and interconnectedness of smoke alarms are crucial to ensuring how effective a smoke alarm is in alerting people to the presence of a fire.
 He recommended two major changes that form the basis of this new legislation.

-These recommendations were put to government with support of Master Electricians Australia, with new laws coming into effect from January 1 2017.
+These recommendations were put to government with support of Master Electricians Australia, with new laws coming into effect in Queensland from January 1 2017.
 They apply to new domestic dwellings, rental properties, and properties that are undergoing substantial renovations.

 The new laws aim to protect the lives of every resident, by creating safer homes and one unified smoke alarm system.
 This means that you will be more rapidly alerted to the presence of a fire in your home.
 The new laws impact all newly built homes and rentals, plus any home undertaking substantial renovations.